runtimeverification/haskell-backend/docs/2019-12-16-Question-Mark-Variables-With-Ensures.md

 ### Frontend Syntax

-Since expressing the axiom for `interval` requires an an existential quantification on the right-hand-side, thus making it a non-functional symbol defined through an equation, using `?` variables might be confusing since their usage would be different from that presented in the previous sections.
+Since expressing the axiom for `interval` requires an an existential quantification on the right-hand-side, thus making it a non-total-function-like symbol defined through an equation, using `?` variables might be confusing since their usage would be different from that presented in the previous sections.